How to Grow Wheatgrass in Hot Summer Months

 Be careful in choosing Neem Oil

 Now, a word of caution about the Neem oil you will use for this purpose.
-Do read the label carefully to make sure that its pure Neem oil and that no other chemical pesticides have been added to it.
+Do read the label carefully to make sure that its pure Neem oil and that they have added no other chemical pesticides to it.

 Those who are concerned can also buy organic Neem oil that is fit for human consumption.